operator-framework/rukpak/docs/bundles/registry.md

 ## Overview

-This document is meant to define the helm bundle format as a reference for those publishing helm bundles for use with RukPak.
+This document is meant to define the `registry` bundle format as a reference for those publishing `registry` bundles for use with RukPak.
 For more information on the concept of a bundle, click [here](https://github.com/operator-framework/rukpak#bundle).

 The `registry+v1` bundles, or `registry` bundles, contains a set of static Kubernetes YAML